-Epithelioid sarcoma can be difficult to diagnose because it may be confused with other conditions that have similar signs.
-For example, an ulcer on the skin that isn't healing could be mistaken for a skin infection.
+Epithelioid sarcoma can be hard to diagnose.
+It looks like problems that are much more common.
+Often health care providers consider those more common problems first.
+For example, a sore on the skin that is not healing could be mistaken for a skin infection.

-Tests and procedures used in diagnosis of epithelioid include:
+Tests and procedures used in diagnosis of epithelioid sarcoma include:

-Surgery is the most common treatment for epithelioid sarcoma, but other treatments may be used in addition to surgery.
+Surgery is the most common treatment for epithelioid sarcoma.
+Sometimes other treatments may be used in addition to surgery.
+Treatment options may include:

 - Radiation therapy.
-Radiation therapy uses high-energy beams, such as X-rays or protons, to kill cancer cells.
-Radiation therapy is sometimes used before surgery to shrink the tumor and reduce the risk of the cancer returning, and after surgery to help reduce the risk of recurrence.
+Radiation therapy uses powerful energy beams to kill cancer cells.
+Radiation therapy is sometimes used before surgery to shrink the tumor.
+This can make it more likely that all of the cancer will be removed during surgery.
+Radiation therapy may be used after surgery to kill any cancer cells that might be left.

 - Clinical trials.
 Clinical trials are studies of new treatments.
-These studies provide a chance to try the latest treatment options, but the risk of side effects may not be known.
-Targeted cancer therapies — drugs or other substances that target certain molecules to block cancer growth — show promise in the treatment of epithelioid sarcoma.
-Ask your doctor about the availability of clinical trials, including the potential risks and benefits.
+These studies provide a chance to try the latest treatment options.
+The side effects may not be known.
+Ask your health care team whether you might be able to take part in a clinical trial.